prothen/teensy_middleware/README.md

 ### I'm in a hurry and I just need to flash this Powerboard NOW
 _Not recommended unless the previous methods has already failed_
-1. `git clone` this ropository to a folder on your computer.
+1. `git clone` this repository to a folder on your computer.
 2. Go to the root folder of this repository and run `bash init.sh`

 ## Usage